BeipDev/BeipMU/Documentation/Triggers.md

 Hit the “OK” button, and now page yourself a friendly "Hello!".
 Your incoming and out-going page should now be highlighted using the options you chose.

+## Samples list
+Below the Global trigger tree is a separate tree of sample triggers, you can use 'Copy' or just drag & drop out of the samples.
+Any changes made to the samples won't persist after changing to a different trigger.

 # Regular Expressions

 ## What is Regular Expression